thorlindberg/thesis/dissertation/5-4 vocabulary-testdriven.md

 @enduml

-{"fig":"testcycle","caption":"A test-driven cycle from demonstrating a test that necessitates change, to the final functional implementation after agile development."}
+{"fig":"testcycle","caption":"A recursive test-driven development cycle."}

 {"sub":"How to write tests"}